 Dinner and overnight in Jerusalem

-Tour the old city of Jerusalem in the morning if possible
+Tour the old city of Jerusalem in the morning and some free time to explore.

 Transfer from Jerusalem to the airport